 For business area AirTech, work on the strategy implementation, which was launched in 2020, continued and MSEK -25, was reported as items affecting comparability during 2021, mainly linked to consulting costs related to implementation work.
+In Other items affecting comparability amounted to MSEK -4

-In Other items affecting comparability amounted to MSEK -4 linked to strategy implementation.
+In Other items attecting comparability amounted to MSEK -4 linked to strategy implementation.